vadosnaprimer/pspkvm/Readme.txt

 --------------------------------
 General information
 --------------------------------
 This software is a PSP porting of SUN open-source JavaME implementation: phoneMEFeature.
-The words below is copied from phoneME's website to describe the project:
+The project description below s copied from phoneME's website:

 	The objective of the phoneME project is to further expand the usage of Java?
 Platform, Micro Edition (Java ME platform) technology in the mobile handset market.
 The project scope includes a focus on the mainstream feature phone segment with phoneME Feature software, and the emerging advanced phone segment with phoneME Advanced software.
 Our goal in making these technologies available to the Mobile & Embedded Community is to reduce implementation variation, increase the rate of innovation and enable new devices to leverage the power of the Java ME platform.